-- if the ignition switch is turned to the 3 (RUN) position, or - the IKT \triangle (lock) control is pressed, or - after 25 seconds of illumination.
+- if the ignition switch is turned to the on position, or

+- the IKT \square control is pressed, or

+- after 25 seconds of illumination.

 Note: On some vehicles, the perimeter lamps illuminated entry feature will not activate in daylight conditions.

 Deactivating/activating perimeter lamps illuminated entry